Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Introduction

 The article is structured in the following way.
-In Section \ref{sec:dataset} we describe the dataset used in the work, based on MODIS-AQUA data.
-This section also contains an investigation of data, comprising gradients (subsection \ref{sec:gradients}) persistence (subsection \ref{sec:persistence}) and climatology (subsection \ref{sec:climatology}).
-Our Methodology is explained in Section \ref{sec:methodology}: part of data are subject to an additional obfuscation, creating an artificial ground truth for testing purposes.
-In Section \ref{sec:models}, we introduce the main classes of models investigated in this article, namely U-Net models (subsection \ref{sec:unet}) and Visual Transformers (subsection \ref{sec:vit}).
-In this section we also discuss generators (subsection \ref{sec:generator}), in charge of the dynamic obfuscation of training data, and training (subsection \ref{sec:training}).
-Our results are illustrated in Section \ref{sec:results}.
-The final sections are devoted to ablation (Section \ref{sec:ablation}) and conclusions (Section \ref{sec:conclusions}).
+In Section~\ref{sec:dataset}, we describe the satellite dataset used for the initial training of the neural network.
+This section also contains an investigation of data, comprising gradients (subsection~\ref{sec:gradients}), persistence (subsection~\ref{sec:persistence}), and climatology (subsection~\ref{sec:climatology}).
+The methodology is explained in Section~\ref{sec:models}, where we introduce the main classes of models investigated in this article, namely U-Net models (subsection~\ref{sec:unet}) and Visual Transformers (subsection~\ref{sec:vit}).
+In this section we also discuss the artificial cloud generator (subsection~\ref{sec:generator}), and training (subsection~\ref{sec:training}).
+The model intercomparison and selection is illustrated in Section~\ref{sec:results}.
+Section~\ref{sec:copernicus} applies the trained network to an operational L3S dataset for comparison with established products.
+We discuss the results in section~\ref{sec:discussion} and draw the conclusions in section~\ref{sec:conclusions}.